-These Mushroom Ears couldn’t be easier.
+Making Mushroom Ears couldn’t be easier.
 Defrost a box of puff pastry, spread it with sautéed mushrooms and onions, roll up, slice and bake.
-They are actually easier to slice when they’re slightly frozen; so I always try to have a few rolls in my freezer for whenever we need them.
+Mushroom Ears are actually easier to slice when they’re slightly frozen; so I always try to have a few rolls in my freezer for surprise company.

 By February 7, 2014Published: